 Technopathy: An extension of his power over lightning, The Undertaker can manipulate electronics.
 This is usually limited to messing with the lights, displaying images on the Titan tron or playing with the sound system but he has also made motor vehicles move without drivers.

 Teleporters and Transporters: He seems to be able to appear and disappear in the absence of light.
 Shut caskets, buried in dirt or even an arena whose lights were off of a few seconds.

 Tempting Fate: As stated in The Worf Effect below, WWE loves to try and put new guys over fast by putting them in a storyline with The Undertaker.
-Unfortunately, the only person this seems to have actually worked with was Mankind.
+Unfortunately, the only person this seems to have worked with was Mankind (and to a lesser extent, The Great Khali, at least for a while).
 There is a long list of people who were supposed to feud with him who either disappeared almost instantly or never appeared at all (Nathan Jones, Hade Vansen, Mordecai).
 The lesson here seems to be: If you're an up-and-comer and they want you to feud with The Undertaker, resign and save them the trouble of future endeavoring you.

 That Makes Me Feel Angry: During the build-up to WrestleMania 25, instead of being afraid of him, other wrestlers were actively arguing over who would compete against him, determined to break "The Streak."
 His reactions made it clear he was not used to this.

 Trademark Favorite Food: Cold cuts apparently, according to an old WWF magazine that might or might not be kayfabe.

 Some fansites also list steak as his favorite food.